cakephp/docs/en/deployment.rst

 ======================================

-Since handling static assets, such as images, Javascript and CSS files of plugins, through the Dispatcher is incredibly inefficient, it is very recommended to symlink them for production.
+Since handling static assets, such as images, Javascript and CSS files of plugins, through the Dispatcher is incredibly inefficient, it is strongly recommended to symlink them for production.
 For example like this::

     ln -s app/Plugin/YourPlugin/webroot/css/yourplugin.css app/webroot/css/yourplugin.css